Emulator Issues #5405

 I'm attaching a patch that will fix the same code in DX11 as well.
 (It's more or less the same change, just changed to use the DX11 features (uint, >>) the rest of the DX11 shader code is using).

-#10 Updated by wordmanwords over 8 years ago
+#10 Updated by wordmanwords about 10 years ago

 Attached a patch with less lazy names.